adam-burns/devuan-pi-gadgeteer/README.md

 ##  📝 Prepare

 - Install Devuan Pi on a compatible Raspberry Pi from latest nightly builds for Devuan Pi, available on the [Devuan ARM images site](https://arm-files.devuan.org/RaspberryPi%20Latest%20Builds/).
-Download & install the correct image for your hardware (Devuan Daedalus release recommended).
+Download & install the correct image for your hardware (Devuan 5 Daedalus recommended).

 - Configure the freshly installed Devuan Pi with a wireless network (as root):